Have you ever wanted a close up and personal experience with a llama?

 You could well lose your heart to an alpaca or llama.
 Wear comfortable clothing a hat and sturdy shoes, bring your camera.

 A complementary barbecue breakfast, along with tea and coffee, will be available.
-Please contact us if you have any special dietary requirements.
+Please let us know if you would like to bring your special dietary food for us to BBQ for you.

 Well supervised children are welcome.